garaujodev/garaujodev.github.io/about.md

 ### About me

-I'm Gustavo Araujo, a software engineer passionate about building efficient and scalable software solutions.
-Living in Brazil, with over a decade of professional experience, most of that in remote teams.
-I’ve worked across various industries, from payments and developer tools to mobility and SaaS platforms, always striving to deliver high-quality, high-performance systems.
+I’m Gustavo Araujo, a software engineer focused on building scalable, reliable, and high-performance systems.
+I’ve been coding professionally for over a decade, mostly on remote teams, and have worked across industries such as payments, developer tools, mobility, and SaaS.

-Currently, I’m a Senior Software Engineer at CloudWalk, where I contribute to the development of InfinitePay, a leading payment solution in Brazil.
-My focus is on designing and optimizing systems for scalability and reliability, particularly around onboarding new clients and handling millions of daily transactions.
-I’m dedicated to ensuring code quality, mentoring developers, and fostering a collaborative team environment.

-I’m also an active participant in software development communities and events, where I’ve had the opportunity to share knowledge and present talks.
-I enjoy contributing to open-source projects, which allows me to collaborate with developers worldwide and give back to the community that inspires me daily.
-Engaging with the community and open source fuels my growth and helps me stay at the forefront of industry trends.
+I love tackling complex technical challenges, especially around distributed systems, system reliability, and high-throughput platforms.
+My experience includes scaling critical backend services, designing resilient architectures, improving code quality, and mentoring engineering teams.

+I care deeply about clean code, strong engineering practices, and creating environments where developers can do their best work.
+I’m active in the tech community, sharing knowledge through talks, open-source contributions, and technical content.

+Always learning, always building.

 Feel free to connect with me on my social accounts, like Twitter/X.